-3.4.
-Assessing Compliance
+4.5.
+Assessing compliance

-Having determined the clauses that apply to the provider, the next step for the provider will be to assess the current level of compliance with the applicable clauses.
-The Self-Assessment Tool (See the Code webpage, under "Related Documents") details what constitutes compliance with each clause.
+The Self-Assessment Tool details what constitutes compliance with each clause.
 The definition of compliance falls into a number of categories including: the existence and content of certain documents (e.g. business plan addressing certain aspects); the existence of processes and procedures to prevent or promote certain practices (e.g. assess repayment capacity to prevent over-indebtedness); existence and documentation of rights for customers and investors (e.g. right of customer to early repayment enshrined in credit agreement); and the disclosure of certain information or practices (e.g. disclose mission).
-Based on the responses of the provider, the Self-Assessment Tool will indicate the percentage of the clauses that the provider is complying with and thus indicating the distance to the global marking of 80%.

-There are also some crosscutting issues concerning compliance that the provider will have to consider, namely:
+There are also some cross-cutting issues concerning compliance that the evaluator needs to consider, namely:

 - National context: It is important to consider the national context when assessing compliance.
-On the one hand, there may be different definitions of good practice in different countries.
+On the one hand, there may be different definitions of recognised good practice in different countries.
 Good practice refers to practice that is recommended by regulators, trade bodies or other recognised organisations.
-On the other hand, the systems and processes put in place by the provider will and should reflect the environment in which it operates.
+On the other, the systems and processes put in place by the provider will and should reflect the environment in which it operates.
 For example, providers in countries with limited infrastructure to support electronic payments may need to put greater emphasis on client visits as part of internal audit to verify that the loan officers collect the appropriate amount in repayments compared with providers in countries with highly developed financial infrastructure. - Type of institution: Compliance will also depend on the type of institution the provider is.
-Larger providers operating with multiple offices or branches will require more formalised procedures, training and systems compared with small single-office providers. - Compliance for non-microcredit activities: Many providers will deliver services or engage in activities not directly related to microcredit as per the definition of the European Commission programmes, including larger loans, personal microcredit, housing loans and social enterprise loans.
+Larger providers operating with multiple offices or branches will require more formalised procedures, training and systems compared with small single-office providers. - Compliance for non-microcredit activities: Many providers will deliver services or engage in activities not directly related to microcredit as per the definition of the European Commission (loans of up to €50,000 to microentrepreneurs), including larger loans, personal microcredit, housing loans and social enterprise loans.
 This raises the question of which part of the provider the clauses should apply to.
 This depends on the type of clause.
-For clauses directly relating to the provision of the loan (i.e. provision of info, right to early repayment, assessment repayment capacity etc.), it is sufficient for the providers to prove that they apply these clauses to their microcredit portfolio, though they may choose to apply them to their other products as well.
+For clauses directly relating to the provision of the loan (i.e. provision of info, right to early repayment, assessment repayment capacity etc), it is sufficient for the providers to prove that they apply these clauses to their microcredit portfolio, though they may chose to apply them to their other products as well.
 In terms of the clauses relating more broadly to the structure, management and governance of the provider, it is recognised that it may not be practical or desirable to have separate structures for the microcredit portfolio.
 As long as the board, management and processes enable the effective management and governance of the microcredit activities (as per the Code), the providers do not need to have separate structures, management or board for these activities.
 The same applies to the external audit, MIS and risk management.
 For the clauses relating to disclosure, the provider must disclose portfolio-specific data for the microcredit portfolio only.
-In terms of the organisationwide indicators relating to operational and financial costs and revenue, the provider may rely on data for the whole organisation, including non-microcredit activity.
-However, where the microcredit activity is a minor part of the overall activity, it is advisable to try and separate out the costs related to the provision of microcredit.
+In terms of the organisation-wide indicators relating to operational and financial costs and revenue, the provider may rely on data for the whole organisation, including nonmicrocredit activity, though where the microcredit activity is a minor part of the overall activity it is advisable to try and separate out the costs related to the provision of microcredit.
 In any case, the provider should specify where the indicators relate to microcredit only and where they concern the overall organisation.